-I cover pruning, along with propagating, in each individual indoor plant care post which you can find in our “Houseplants” section or via searching by name.
+I cover pruning, along with propagating, in each individual indoor plant care post which you can find in our “Houseplants” section or via searching by plant name on our website.

 Speaking of propagating, it’s a fun perk of having plants.
 As long as you’re pruning, why not propagate?
-Along with leaf and stem cuttings, division (dividing a plant into 2 or more plants) is another method of Propagation.
+Along with leaf and stem cuttings, division (dividing a plant into 2 or more plants) is another method of propagation.

 11) Repot Your Plants When Needed

-Repotting is part of indoor gardening.
-Every plant is different so do some research on the plants you’ve purchased.
-A loose, general rule is to go up 1 pot size (for instance from 4″ pot to a 6″) and to repot every 2-5 years.
+Every plant’s needs are different so do some research on the plants you’ve purchased.
+A loose, general rule is to go up 1 pot size (for instance from a 4″ pot to a 6″) and to repot every 2-5 years.

-This post may contain Amazon affiliate links.
+This post may contain affiliate links.
 You can read our policies here.
 Your cost for the products will be no higher but Joy Us garden receives a small commission.
 Thank you for helping us spread the word & make the world a more beautiful place!

 - Latest Posts